 Please make sure to check the acceptable days and hours to visit prior to making your journey.
 Many farms operate by appointment only so be sure to give them a call if you want to stop by.

-Many farms will let you get hands on with their milk-bearing bovines and goats.
+Many WNC Cheese Trail farms will let you get hands on with their milk-bearing bovines and goats.
 Places like Hickory Nut Gap Farm offer tours of their operations as well as chances to pet the animals.
-Other places to get hands-on include the WNC Nature Center as well as the Farmyard at Biltmore's Antler Hill Village.
+Other places to get hands-on include the WNC Nature Center and the Farmyard at Biltmore's Antler Hill Village.

 Every year you can tour a number of local farms during the ASAP Farm Tour.
 ASAP stands for Appalachian Sustainable Agriculture Project and they host this event each September.
 Self-guide your way through the fertile farmlands of Western North Carolina and get a chance to taste farm-fresh treats (including cheeses) and interact with the farm animals.

-Visit the French Broad Food Co-op, Asheville's only community-owned natural foods grocery, or stop in to local grocery chains like Greenlife or Earth Fare to find cheese from mountain dairies.
+Visit the French Broad Food Co-op or stop in to local grocery chains like Greenlife Grocery or Earth Fare to find cheese from mountain dairies.
 You can also find cheese at local delis and neighborhood markets like Fresh Quarter, located inside the Grove Arcade in downtown Asheville.
+Or catch up with the mobile Cheese Store of Asheville at a pop-up event to taste a wide variety of Asheville-area cheeses, meats, jams and crackers.

-Welcome To Asheville's Trolley (Beer) Bike Tours If you are looking for the most memorable fun in Asheville, you have come to the right place!
-We aim to provide tours to fit your all occasions or just pedal and cruse around town on the low-flying …more
+If you are looking for the most memorable fun in Asheville, you have come to the right place!
+We aim to provide tours to fit your all occasions or just pedal and cruse around town on the low-flying adventure machine.
+The Amazing Pubcycle is a …more

-Join Brew-ed for the only beer tour in Western North Carolina hosted by a Certified Cicerone.
-Cicerones are the beer industry's equivalent to sommeliers of the wine world and are considered experts on the topic.
-Let an expert lead your walking tour …more
+Join BREW-ed for the only brewery tour in Western North Carolina led by a Certified Cicerone®.
+Cicerones® are the beer industry's equivalent to sommeliers of the wine world and are considered experts on the topic.
+Let an expert lead your walking …more

 Let the locals drive you!
 We’ll get you behind-the-scenes access to many local breweries, including meeting with the brew-masters and understanding the brewing process.
 Led by friendly and knowledgeable tour guides, you’ll get to sample many local …more